Existing landscapes can give insight and clues to help with a renovation plan.

 The new stone steps were relocated slightly further up the drive towards the house.

-The first few steps arrived at a bluestone landing, which connected to the backyard lawn.
-Alternatively you could go the final two steps to the patio.
+The first few steps led to a bluestone landing, which connected to the backyard lawn.
+And then alternatively you could go the final two steps to the patio.
 This gave a more direct path to the house without imposing or limiting the patio area.

 As always, form should follow function.
 In this case it was paramount to first consider traffic flow and day to day use.